The market for workflow automation and related technologies is growing at a rate of 20% per year and is poised to reach $5 billion by 2024.

 SharePoint has risen in popularity beyond its humble document management and collaboration origins to include ticketing and workflow management capabilities.

-Read on for signs your business needs SharePoint automation, the benefits of implementing workflows, and 5 ways to use SharePoint automation to achieve streamlined ticket and task management.
+Read on for an explanation on SharePoint workflows, signs your business needs SharePoint automation, the benefits of implementing workflows, and 5 ways to use SharePoint automation to achieve streamlined ticket and task management, and much more.

 If you're wondering whether SharePoint workflow automation aligns with your business needs, there are several signs to consider.
 Identifying these indicators can help you determine if automation is the right solution to streamline your processes and enhance productivity.